 Giuseppe Curigliano, MD PhD, is Associate Professor of Medical Oncology at University of Milan, Italy, and the Head of the Division of Early Drug Development at European Institute of Oncology, Italy.
 He is a clinician and researcher specializing in early drug development for patients with solid tumors with a special commitment to breast cancer.
 He has been an ESMO Breast Faculty Member since 2001 and served on the Program Scientific Committee of the St Gallen Conference since 2011, and as Scientific Chair in St Gallen in 2017 and 2019.
 He has been appointed as Editor of Annals of Oncology for the period 2014–2018 and 2018–2020, and serves as co-Editor-in-Chief of The Breast, co-Editor-in-Chief of Cancer Treatment Reviews, Associate Editor of the European Journal of Cancer, as well as Editor of the Journal of Clinical Oncology and Current Opinion in Oncology.
 He also serves on the European School of Oncology (ESO) faculty committee.

 He served as the scientific chair of the IMPAKT meeting that was held in Brussels in 2014 and as the Breast Cancer (metastatic) Track Chair of the ESMO 2014 meeting in Madrid.
-He acted as co-chair for the first ESMO Breast Cancer Congress in 2019.
+He was the co-chair for ESMO Breast Cancer Congress in 2019 and 2020.

 Dr Curigliano was awarded with the first ESO Umberto Veronesi Award in Vienna in 2017 and with the Fellowship of the European Academy of Cancer Sciences in Paris in 2017.

-Dr Marc Sanson, MD, PhD is Professor at Sorbonne Université, Paris, France.
-He is active in clinical neuro-oncology at the Department of Neurology 2, Pitié-Salpêtrière Hospital in France.
-He is also head of the research team ‘experimental neuro-oncology’ at the Institut du Cerveau et de la Moelle (ICM), France.
-Dr Sanson is the Director of the recently created “CURAMUS” site of Sorbonne-Université, which is one of the eight French Sites for Integrated Research on Cancer (SiRIC).
+Marc Sanson, MD, PhD is Professor at Sorbonne Université, Paris, France.
+He has an activity of clinical neuro-oncology at the Department of Neurology 2, Pitié-Salpêtrière Hospital in Paris.
+He is also head of the research team “Genetic and Development of Brain Tumors” at the Paris Brain Institute (Institut du Cerveau -ICM).
+He is the Director of the “CURAMUS” site of Sorbonne-Université which is one of the eight French Sites for Integrated Research on Cancer (SiRIC).

 Dr Sanson has published many research articles on neuro-oncology, including more than 200 dedicated to gliomas, as well as book chapters, and is a frequently requested lecturer on this topic.
 His main interest is focused on clinical and translational research on gliomas, including novel targeted therapies, germline and somatic genetic characterisation and development of new biomarkers.

-He is a reviewer on a number of journals, including the Journal of Clinical Oncology, Lancet, Lancet Oncology, Annals of Oncology, Annals of Neurology, Neurology, Cancer, Clinical Cancer Research, Cancer Research and Acta Neuropathologica.
+He is a reviewer on a number of journals, including the Journal of Clinical Oncology, Nature cancer, Nature Comm, Science Transl Res, Lancet, Lancet Oncology, Annals of Oncology, Annals of Neurology, Neurology, Cancer, Clinical Cancer Research, Cancer Research, Acta Neuropathologica.

 Miguel A. Sanz